ztzoff.tech

 What the eval actually decides

-The eval is not a quality gate.
-It is the decision-making instrument for whether the next ninety days of engineering exist.
+The eval does more than gate quality: it decides whether the next ninety days of engineering exist at all.
 Most teams discover this only after they have spent the build budget.
 The factory rule is that we discover it in the first two weeks, on our risk, not yours.

 When the eval is clean, the build is straightforward — green eval merges, red eval does not, the operating system runs itself.
 When the eval cannot be written, no amount of prompt engineering will make the system honest.
 That is the project we will not take.